kirillkovalenko/nssm/README.txt

     nssm set <servicename> AppExit 2 Exit

+The AppPriority parameter is used to set the priority class of the managed application.
+Valid priorities are as follows:

+  REALTIME_PRIORITY_CLASS
+  HIGH_PRIORITY_CLASS
+  ABOVE_NORMAL_PRIORITY_CLASS
+  NORMAL_PRIORITY_CLASS
+  BELOW_NORMAL_PRIORITY_CLASS
+  IDLE_PRIORITY_CLASS

 The Name parameter can only be queried, not set.
 It returns the service's registry key name.
 This may be useful to know if you take advantage of the fact that you can substitute the service's display name anywhere where